Picovoice/speech-to-text-benchmark/README.md

 ## Data

-[Mozilla Common Voice](https://voice.mozilla.org/en) and [LibriSpeech](http://www.openslr.org/12/) datasets are used for benchmarking.
-Only the cv-valid-test portion of Common Voice dataset is used to allow engines to use the train portion of the dataset.
-Since the Common Voice dataset is community-verified we only use examples that have no downvotes and at least two upvotes.
-Similarly, We use the [test-clean](http://www.openslr.org/resources/12/test-clean.tar.gz) portion of LibriSpeech dataset to allow engines use the train portions.
+[LibriSpeech](http://www.openslr.org/12/) dataset is used for benchmarking.
+We use the [test-clean](http://www.openslr.org/resources/12/test-clean.tar.gz) portion of LibriSpeech dataset to allow engines use the train portions.

 ## Metrics